murphyki/BitsAndBobs/vagrant_commands.md

 - vagrant provision
 - vagrant plugin install <plugin_name>

+Check out the Vagrant docs for more: http://docs.vagrantup.com/v2/

 NOTE:
 To install chef-client on a vagrant vm, install the vagrant-omnibus plgin as follows: vagrant plugin install vagrant-omnibus